blooberr/docker-redis-saas/README.md

 docker-redis-saas
 =================

-Software as a service example for docker based on the memcached example from the workshop
+Software as a service example for docker inspired by the memcached example from the workshop.